Sol Tax: Action Anthropology

 Sol Tax is known as a founder of "Action Anthropology", a school of anthropological thought that forwent the traditional doctrine of non-interference in favor of co-equal goals of "learning and helping" from studied cultures.
 As an example, he was a lead organizer of the influential 1961 American Indian Chicago Conference (AICC).
-The meeting brought together 460 American Indians from 90 tribes from June 13 to June 20, 1961 at the University of Chicago to help "all Indians of the whole nation to express their own views" and draft a shared "Declaration of Indian Purpose."
+The meeting brought together 460 American Indians from 90 tribes from June 13 to June 20, 1961, at the University of Chicago to help "all Indians of the whole nation to express their own views" and draft a shared "Declaration of Indian Purpose."
 President John F. Kennedy received the declaration in a ceremony at the White House in 1962.
 The spirit of self-determination expressed in the document became a cornerstone of Native activism in the years that followed, including the Red Power movement and the expansion of Native American gaming.

-When in 1974, the Chicago Native American Committee established the Native American Educational Services College, (NAES College) Tax served on the original Academic Review Committee.
-As the college grew, the Academic Review Committee was converted into a Board of Directors in 1978.
+In 1974, when the Chicago Native American Committee established the Native American Educational Services College (NAES College), Tax served on its original academic review committee.
+As the college grew, the academic review committee was converted into a board of directors in 1978.
 Tax accepted an invitation to join, and he served on the committee until 1993, not long before his death.
 NAES credited Tax with playing a "key role in helping define a vision of Indian higher education as the basis for community development in culturally relevant terms."
 Tax's particular contribution was the core idea of field projects in the NAES curriculum.